RickStrahl/Westwind.Globalization/DownloadableAssets/Readme.md

 * **Sample Page and Resources for ASP.NET Core**
 This zip file contains a sample page and resources you can play with when first setting up Westwind.Globalization in a ASP.NET Core site.  <small>[Download](https://github.com/RickStrahl/Westwind.Globalization/blob/master/DownloadableAssets/LocalizationSample_AspNetCore.zip?raw=true)</small>

-> #### Requires ASP.NET Core MVC
+> #### The Admin UI requires ASP.NET Core MVC
-> Both of these addons rely on features of **ASP.NET MVC** in order to run.
-Make sure your ASP.NET Core app has ` app.UseMvc()` as part of its startup code.
-Note: It's only these addons that require MVC - **running** `Westwind.Globalization` and `Westwind.Globalization.AspNetCore` in a .NET Core or ASP.NET Core application doesn't require MVC - it's only the Admin UI and sample that do.
+> Both of these HTML support addons rely on features of **ASP.NET MVC** in order to run.
+Make sure your ASP.NET Core app has `app.UseMvc()` and `app.UseStaticFiles()` as part of its startup code in order for the Admin UI to work.

 ## Setting up the Localization Admin UI for ASP.NET Core
-To set up the Localization Admin UI is a two step process:
+To set up the Localization Admin UI a few steps are required:

+* Download the additional assets
+* Unzip and copy them into the root folder of the project
+* Recompile your Project
+* Import the localization resources for the examples

+Here are the detailed steps:

 * Download [LocalizationAdministration_AspNetCore.zip](https://github.com/RickStrahl/Westwind.Globalization/blob/master/DownloadableAssets/LocalizationAdministrationHtml_AspNetCore.zip?raw=true)
 * Unzip the package into the **root folder** of your ASP.NET Core MVC application
 * Recompile your project
-* Setup your Configuration
+* Set up your Configuration
-Set the `ConnectionString` and `ResourceTableName` to an existing database and a tablename that you want to create, either in `DbResourceConfiguration.json` or `appsettings.json` (see docs)
+  *Set the `ConnectionString` to an existing database, and set `ResourceTableName` to a table that you want to create.
+Use either `DbResourceConfiguration.json`, `appsettings.json`, or via Startup code configuration (see [main docs](https://github.com/RickStrahl/Westwind.Globalization#aspnet-core-configuration))*
-* Open the Admin Page at `localizationAdmin/`
+* Open the Admin Page at `localizationAdmin/index.html`
 * Click on **Create Table**
 * You should see some sample resources in the admin interface
-* Click **Import
+* Click **Import or Export Resx**
+* Select **Import Resources** from **~/Properties/**
+* Click **Import** - you should now see the LocalizationAdmin ResourceSet

 ### What the Zip File Contains